 - Executing Multiple Functions at the Same Time

-Python Multiprocessing Capabilities
+Python Parallelism and Multiprocessing Capabilities

 Multiprocessing is a native Python library that supports process based parallelism.
 The multiprocessing library essentially sidesteps the problem of the Global Interpreter Lock by using processes instead of threads.
 The GIL stops Python from multithreading, but processes are slightly different.